 Roy McGuckin, with his daughter Amber and son Tyler, working to build the main track at Thunder Rapids in 1997.
 Roy’s dad Malcolm was always eager to see the progress.

 The Thunder Rapids main track after it was constructed in 1997 with the concession building construction in the background.

-The mini golf course rose up from the flat prairie earth.
-It took two years to complete construction for the course in 1998 and 1999.
+The mini-golf course rose up from the flat prairie earth.
+It took two years to complete the construction for the course in 1998 and 1999.

 A real family business!
 Amber sleeping after a long day helping build the golf course and Tyler playing in the gravel.